-- Check that all your system components are turned on. - · Check your speaker wires and connections. - Check all interconnecting cables.
+- Check that all your system components are turned on. - Check your speaker wires and connections. - · Check all interconnecting cables. - Try hooking up a different set of speakers.
+The lack of output could point to a problem with other equipment in your system (amp, pre-amp, processor, etc.)

-Weak Output from Electrostatic Panel, Loss of Highs
+Weak or no Output from Electrostatic Panel, Loss of Highs